Robert Steven Rhine: Acting

 Rhine has appeared in over a two dozen plays (including two L.A. premieres), television, features, print and commercials.
 Rhine also portrayed Rod Serling for director Joe Dante's "The Twilight Zone Tower of Terror" ride at Disney's Hollywood Studios.
 Coincidentally, Rhine met Rod Serling, who was an acquaintance of his family, several times when he was ten years old.
 In 2019 Rhine starred in Exorcism at 60,000 Feet, also serving as a scriptwriter and producer.

-Reception, awards, and recognition

-Rhine's first fiction collection, Me Brain Escape Me (Sun Dog Press) was heralded by Publishers Weekly as "a successful mix of humor and horror."
-Metro London was "fascinated with the blurred boundary between reality and the darkest recesses of imagination... doused in gallons of acid black humor."
-Writer William F. Nolan (author of Logan's Run and 60 books) called Rhine, "a bold new writer with powerhouse ideas and the talent to bring them to life."

-In 2005, R.S.
-Rhine won first prize in the World Horror Con Dark Fiction Contest for his story "Propeller Boy."
-Rhine also received the Herman M. Swafford Fiction Award for his story "Andros" in 1997.
-Rhine's book "Satan's 3-Ring Circus of Hell" took top honors at the 2007 DIY Book Awards.

-The Huffington Post voted Rhine's magazine Girls and Corpses: The "Most ridiculous magazine" of all time.